Jaydccq/amazon-database/README.txt

     i.
 Product search, filtering, and sorting.
     ii.
 Viewing detailed product information.
     iii.
 Managing product availability by different sellers.
+4. Implement low stock warning in the seller dashboard if a product's available quantity is below 5, marked as "low stock" in red font.

 Carts Guru (Yizhe Chen): responsible for Cart / Order
 1. Designed the Orders table, with OrderID as the primary key.